West Guangxi Photo Gallery - Detian Waterfalls

-Detian Waterfalls straddles along the Vietnamese border and is the 4th largest transnational falls in the world.
-The 70m-drop is separated into several tiers and the falls is some 200m wide.
+Detian Waterfalls is located on the Chungui River, which straddles along the Vietnamese border and is the 4th largest transnational falls in the world and the largest along this border.
+The 70m-drop is separated into several tiers and the falls are some 200m wide.

 Part of the falls is solely on the Vietnamese side.
 These ones can only be viewed from a distance.